-Tongue Tied Infants--is an in-office Procedure Safe?
+Tongue Tied Infants: Is An In-office Procedure Safe?

 Below is an example of a tongue tied baby before and after the procedure.
 Refer to the doctor and your lactation consultant for post-op care.